 Banks will also see the potential for adopting cloud-based microservice architecture at scale in the coming years, where application programming interfaces (APIs) open up machine-to-machine communication and allow services to scale independently without having to increase the overall offering’s coding base.
 The forthcoming generations of core banking applications will lead to a change in banking architecture that is driven by microservices.

-In 2023, and in the future, the meaning of digital banking will not be limited to going paperless or cashless.
+In the landscape of fintech trends in 2024 and beyond, the concept of digital banking transcends mere paperless or cashless transactions.
 The financial services industry is moving toward the next stage of evolution and we are about to witness the rise of digital banking.
 The first stage of evolution involved a rise in digital payments and online infrastructures.
 However, the second stage is not just about going online, at this stage, we will see the emergence of virtual banks.
 This is where the rise of the Neobank begins.
 Neobanks are like financial institutions that can potentially give customers a cheaper alternative to traditional banks.

 Comments are closed.